TedLeRoy/katacoda-scenarios/hello-world/step4.md

 Type `echo '<paste key here by typing ctrl-v>' >> /home/bob/.ssh/authorized_keys`.

 Be sure to have single quotes around the key.
+Do not type the less than and greater than signs between the single quotes.
+The only thing inside the signle quotes should be the exact content of the key generated on Terminal 1.

 This will create an `authorized_keys` file if it does not already exist and add the key from Terminal 1 to it, or append it to existing content if the file already exists.